P1n3appl3/slpz/Readme.md

 This allows slp file browsers to easily parse and display this information without needing to decompress the replay.

 # The slpz program
-You can download the the 'slpz' executable through the 'releases' on github.
+You can download the slpz executable through the 'Releases' menu on github.
 This program allows commandline compression and decompression of both files and entire directories.

 For example, the command `slpz -r --rm -x ~/Slippi/` will compress every replay in your Slippi replay directory.
 The command `slpz -r --rm -d ~/Slippi/` will decompress them.

-# The SLPZ Format
+# The slpz Format

 ## Header
 24 bytes.